Pwn2Own Toronto 2022 : A 9-year-old bug in MikroTik RouterOS

 However, the basic handler class is not the most used one in nova binaries, but rather a derivative of it.
 Derived classes can be used to store multiple objects of a single type, similar to C++ STL containers.

-For example, when a user creates a DHCP server through the web panel, a nova message with the command “add object” is sent to handler 0 of the dhcp process, which then creates a dhcp server object.
-And the object will be stored in a tree of handler 0.
+For example, when a user creates a DHCP server through the web panel, a nova message with the command “add object” is sent to handler 0 of the dhcp

-The offset of the constructor of the inner object in the vtable is different for each derived class, and locating the constructor to determine what type of objects are contained in the derived class can be done by reversing their individual cmdAddObj function.
+The offset of the constructor of the inner object in the vtable is different for each derived class, and locating the constructor to determine what type of objects are contained in the derived class can be done by reversing their individual cmdAddObj

 IPC, and something other than IPC

 Some of the functions in RouterOS are not driven by IPC.
-Take the two layer 2 discovery protocols, CDP and LLDP, implemented in the discover program as an example.
+Take the two layer 2 discovery protocols, CDP and LLDP, implemented in the discover

-1. When starting the two services, handler 0 will be responsible for calling nv::createPacketReceiver to open the sockets and register the callback functions for CDP and LLDP.
+- When starting the two services, handler 0 will be responsible for calling

-3. If packets are received, the corresponding callback function will be called to handle the packets.
+to check if the sockets of CDP and LLDP have received any packets. - If packets are received, the corresponding callback function will be called to handle the packets.

-What CDP’s callback does is very simple: it makes sure that the interface that received the packet is allowed, and if it is, it parses the packet and stores the information directly into the nv::ASecMap instead of using a nova message, and then returns.
+What CDP’s callback does is very simple: it makes sure that the interface that received the packet is allowed, and if it is, it parses the packet and stores the information directly into the nv::ASecMap

 It follows that IPC has no ability to trigger any function of CDP or LLDP other than to turn on CDP or LLDP services (which are turned on by default), so it is likely that previous research focused on IPC has not tested the program logic of such implementation.